dhanushistiredd/Dhanush-s-Credit-Score/README.md

 # Dhanush-s-Credit-Score

 Hi.
-I decided to create my own credit score to include in my resume for my equifax interview.
+I decided to create my own credit score to include in my resume for my Equifax interview.

 I found this dataset off of kaggle that contained loan repayment data for a 500-odd observations. closest thing i could find, given my financial prowess.